tpoisot/juliaforecologists/index.md

 : This chapters uses Leslie matrices to present some of the linear algebra abilities of Julia.

+[4][ch4] Generalized Lotka-Volterra model
+: This chapters will use some points from chapter 2 and 3, to discuss how to make Julia code *fast*, and how to declare macros.

 [ch1]: 01_primer.html
 [ch2]: 02_competition.html
 [ch3]: 03_leslie.html
+[ch4]: 04_glvm.html